-id The identifier of the message. dlc The length of the message.
+id The identifier of the message dlc The length of the message.
 If this value is greater than 8, the value will still be passed on to the CAN driver, which will make an attempt to send using the value.
 More than 8 data bytes will never be sent, though. flags A combination of CAN message flags.
-See section 2.34.2 for further information. data The data in the message.
+See Section 2.34.2, Timer Period Counts, on Page 72 for further information. data The data in the message.